-Whether we argue consistently with our spouses, or only lock horns on rare occasions, when we’re in the thick of a conflict it’s natural for us to ask: Why are we fighting?*
+Whether we argue a lot with our spouses, or rarely lock horns, when we’re in the thick of a conflict it’s natural for us to ask: Why are we fighting?*

-While finding the answer might seem important, and prompt us to solicit advice from friends, when our time and energy are at a premium—meaning, pretty much all of the time for parents with young kids—it’s wise for us to shift our emphasis from “why” to:
+While finding the answer might seem important, when time and energy are at a premium—meaning, pretty much all of the time for parents—it’s wise for us to shift our emphasis from “why” to:

 How do we fight?

 I’ve coached couples in which one or both spouses insist they don’t fight.
-Yet conflict-avoidance is how some of us do conflict, despite our insistence otherwise.
+Yet conflict-avoidance is a form of conflict.

-Whether or not we’re comfortable with conflict, it’s important to know that not only is it a normal part of relationships; it’s a necessary one.
+Whether or not we’re comfortable with conflict, not only is conflict a normal part of relationships; it’s a necessary one.

 Psychologists like Lawrence A. Kudek and John Gottman have discovered that our satisfaction with spouses is tied to how well we resolve conflicts and how effectively we manage their negative impact on our relationships and on us.

-Most importantly, learning how to better navigate conflict is crucial to parenting.
-Why?
-Because the stakes aren’t solely about our relationship satisfaction, but include how capably we model conflict-resolution for our kids and with our kids.
+Why is learning how to better handle conflict crucial to parenting?
+Because the stakes aren’t solely about our relationship satisfaction; they’re also about how well we model conflict-resolution for and with our kids.

-Developing the ability to “fight right” with our spouses enhances how we handle disagreements with our children, now and in the future, and impacts how our kids manage relationship conflict in their own lives.
+Learning to “fight right” enhances how we handle disagreements with our children, now and in the future, and impacts how our kids manage relationship conflict in their own lives.

 John Gottman’s work on this topic is really useful.
-His simple, yet compelling, list of 4 primary attitudes and behaviors—what he dramatically calls: “Horsemen of the Apocalypse”—that erode relationship happiness offer a blueprint for how most of us currently handle or instigate conflict:
+His list of 4 primary attitudes and behaviors—what he dramatically calls, “Horsemen of the Apocalypse”—that erode relationship happiness offer a blueprint for how most of us currently handle or instigate conflict:

 1) Disrespect (a.k.a., Contempt; the most destructive & #1 divorce predictor)

-Just to be clear, we’re talking about actions as much as words, e.g., Disrespect might manifest as a sarcastic comment or rolling our eyes; Stonewalling might involve walking out of a room or announcing that we’re done talking.
+We’re talking about actions as much as words, e.g., Disrespect might be a sarcastic comment or eye-roll; Stonewalling might involve walking out of a room mid-fight or refusing to talk.

-Whatever our predilection, becoming more aware of how we fight is an important first step in learning how to fight well.
+Whatever style we prefer, becoming more aware of how we fight is an important first step in learning how to fight well.
 Why?
 Because when we’re disrespectful, pointing fingers, shirking responsibility or refusing to interact, we’re so stuck in our style of conflict that resolution becomes impossible.

 What’s your favorite conflict-style?

-I have yet to meet someone who doesn’t have an answer (some of us, myself included, find it hard to choose just one).
-Once you’ve picked the style you default to most, share it with your spouse; this works best if you share with each other.
+I have yet to meet someone who doesn’t have an answer (some of us, myself included, are great at more than one).
+Share the conflict-style you default to most with your spouse; this works best if you share with each other.

-Now, spend a few minutes talking about how you, together, can shift the emphasis from your conflict-styles to conflict-resolution in the future.
+Now, spend a few minutes talking about how, the next time you disagree, you can shift from your conflict-styles to conflict-resolution .

 If you’re adept at Disrespect, ask: How can I discuss this subject respectfully?

-If Criticism is your forte, think about: How can I appreciate my spouse even if I don’t like something he or she does or says? & How can I share what I’m thinking or feeling without pointing fingers?
+If Criticism is your forte,: How can I appreciate my spouse even if I don’t like something he or she does or says?
+How can I share what I’m thinking or feeling without pointing fingers?

-If you’re prone to Defensiveness, consider: What’s my part in this?
+If you’re prone to Defensiveness,: What’s my part in this?

 And if Stonewalling is your thing, ask: How can I stay connected to my spouse, even if I want to shut down or run away?